Big Learnings in a Tiny House: A Therapeutic Approach to Project-Based Learning

 Students have an early dismissal on the day following most 3-day weekends and breaks, to enable them to ease back into school, recover from the fatigue of travel, etc. We plan required staff professional development and planning activities to coincide with these days.
 This is a mandatory attendance day, as we have found that it serves an important therapeutic value.

-Cajal Academy offers a ground-breaking program that utilizes current neuroscience and project-based learning to empower bright, gifted and "2e" kids while remediating learning disabilities like dyslexia, dyspraxia and ADHD.
+Cajal Academy offers a ground-breaking program that utilizes current neuroscience and project-based learning to empower bright, gifted and "2e" kids.
+We’ve made a break-through for education, with a research-backed approach that’s proving successful at reducing or even removing learning disabilities.
 Join us to learn more about our program and meet the team behind it.
 Open enrollment; rolling admissions.